ccjmne/blog/content/posts/git-stash-import-export.md

 directly, since they'll be parents of one another, provided that you want this behaviour.

-Note that you may pass a list of stashes to `git stash export --print`, or omit it altogether to export the stack in its entirety:
+Note that you may pass a list of stashes to `git stash export --print` or omit them altogether to export the stack in its entirety:

 ```sh
 git log $(git stash export --print stash@{0} stash@{1}) --oneline --decorate --graph